 Who should be tested, and when

-The short answer, per the current European Atherosclerosis Society consensus, is: everyone, once.[4]
+The short answer, per the current European Atherosclerosis Society consensus and the 2026 ACC/AHA Guideline on the Management of Dyslipidemia, is: everyone, once.
 Because Lp(a) is genetically determined and stable across adult life, a single measurement at any age gives reliable, lifelong information about this component of cardiovascular risk.
-There is no clinical justification for not knowing a number that is this informative and this rarely changes.
-Certain groups have the most to gain from testing promptly:
+There is no clinical justification for not knowing a number that is this informative, and this rarely changes.
+Yet, certain groups have the most to gain from testing promptly:

 The test itself is a single blood draw.
 It is not expensive.
 The result is stable — you need not repeat it.
 The clinical return on a single Lp(a) measurement, in the right patient, is potentially a heart attack that doesn't happen.